 By way of example, the current UN sanctions measures against Yemen, established in Resolutions 2140 (2014) and 2511 (2020), include ‘owned and controlled by’ as part of the listing criteria.
-These measures not only provide an obligation to freeze all funds, other financial assets and economic resources that are owned or controlled, directly or indirectly, by the individuals or entities designated by the Committee, but also by individuals or entities acting on their behalf or at their direction, or by entities owned or controlled by them.
+These measures provide an obligation on Member States to freeze all funds, other financial assets and economic resources that are owned or controlled, directly or indirectly, not only by the individuals or entities designated by the Security Council Committee established pursuant to Resolution 2140 (2014), but also by individuals or entities acting on their behalf or at their direction, or by entities owned or controlled by them.

 In this respect, UN sanctions committees provide lists of designated individuals and entities that are subject to a specific sanctions regime.
 In addition, UN sanctions committees’ guidelines on particular sanctions regimes may also provide information on what types of entities fall under the ownership or control of a designated person.

-From a UK participant’s perspective, Her Majesty’s Treasury’s Office of Financial Sanctions Implementation (OFSI) provides guidance on how to determine whether a company is owned or controlled by a designated person.
-If it is, although the entity may not appear on OFSI’s consolidated list of persons designated under UK, EU or UN sanctions, it will nevertheless be deemed subject to financial sanctions.
-OFSI’s guidance is based on its interpretation of the EU’s best practices on sanctions.
+From a UK participant’s perspective, post-Brexit EU sanctions are no longer directly effective in the UK.
+The UK Treasury has therefore established and maintains its own autonomous sanctions system.
+Her Majesty’s Treasury’s Office of Financial Sanctions Implementation (OFSI) provides guidance on how to determine whether a company is owned or controlled by a designated person.
+If it is, although the entity may not appear on OFSI’s consolidated list of persons designated under UK or UN sanctions, it will nevertheless be deemed subject to financial sanctions.

-According to this guidance, ownership of an entity can be established in general if OFSI is satisfied that a designated person owns 50 per cent or more of the proprietary rights in the entity or if the designated person has a majority interest in it.
-If either of these conditions applies to an entity, it will be subject to the same sanctions measures as the concerned designated person.
+According to OFSI’s guidance, ownership of an entity can be established in general if OFSI is satisfied that a designated person holds (directly or indirectly) more than 50 per cent of the shares or voting rights in the entity, if a designated person has the right (directly or indirectly) to appoint or remove a majority of the board of directors of the entity, or if it is reasonable to expect that the person would be able to ensure the affairs of the entity are conducted in accordance with the person’s wishes.
+If any of these conditions applies to an entity, it will be subject to the same sanctions measures as the concerned designated person.

 In addition, OFSI has provided guidance on whether a person is in control of an entity, given the complex and indirect methods through which control can be effected, for example through agents or offshore companies.
 In particular, it is possible for a designated person to ‘control’ an entity for the purposes of OFSI’s guidance even if they have only a minority interest in that entity.
-This is the case if a designated person, alone or through an agreement with a third party or another shareholder, meets one or more of the following criteria (which is not intended to be an exhaustive list):
+This is the case if, for example, the affairs of the entity are conducted in accordance with the designated person’s wishes.